googleinterns/step3-2020/README.md

 #### Collaborative Filter
 We can also make very personalized recommendations to users based on their ratings of organizations and other users' ratings.
 The idea is that people of similar interests are probably going to like the same organizations.
 Our collaborative filter not only captures the similarity among users, but also utilizes the [text similarity](#Text-Similarity) results from the previous section.
 Here is our workflow:
 1. Fetch the user ratings: thumbs up is stored as 1.0 and thumbs down is stored as -1.0
-2. Generate matrix with (number of organizations) rows and (number of users) columns
+2. Generate matrix with (number of organizations) rows and (number of users) columns from user ratings
 3. Fill unrated organizations in the matrix with ratings of similar (text similarity) organizations from the same user
 4. Run Singular Value Decomposition (SVD) on the filled matrix, and for dimensionality reduction, only keep k most significant singular values
-5. Recompose a matrix as our prediction
+5. Recompose a matrix from SVD output as our prediction
 6. Find three new organizations with the highest predited ratings to recommend to each user

 ![Alt Text](readme/recommend.png)